 In today’s competitive marketplace, site owners are aware of the fact that they need to make their website accessible to every user.
-But when we talk about accessibility businesses that are mainly operating in America often ask about What is ADS compliances?
+But when we talk about accessibility businesses that are mainly operating in America often ask about What is ADA compliances?
 Why should websites be concerned about meeting ADA compliances?
 And what does it mean for a website?

 If you are surfing the internet to get detailed ideas about ADA compliances in simple English then you have landed on the right article where we are going to highlight every small detail about ADA compliance?
 How can businesses create a website that meets ADA standards?
 And the cost involved in building those websites.